 I think this decision is partially driven by Tencent’s proactive steps to create value, as the value of its numerous investments is not fully reflected in Tencent’s share price.
 By distributing the shares in JD.com, management undertakes a step to reduce the discount.

 However, I also think that Tencent probably sees less upside in JD.com than in its other investments.
 You do not start selling your most undervalued position first.
 It is a slightly negative signal for Alibaba.
 Worth keeping in mind the next time Alibaba’s shares rally, which may create a temptation to buy more.

 What would lead me to change my view

 In investing, you deal with uncertainty and probabilities.
-Monitoring how probabilities change after making an investment is as important as the original thesis.
-Below I have summarised factors that I am watching.
+Monitoring how probabilities change after investing is as important as the original thesis.
+Below I have summarised the factors that I am watching.
 Depending on the signals and the share price/valuation, I could either sell my position or increase it.

 The negative signals that I am focusing on are as follows:

 - Regulatory changes that single out Alibaba alone